About

 Trip Details

-Join us on our inaugural trip to Ghana, Togo and Benin.
+Join us on on a journey to Senegal, Benin, Togo and Ghana.
 Nestled together in West Africa, each country has a unique and diverse culture and history, offering travelers a rich and immersive experience.

-On this tour we’ll explore the region’s painful legacy of slave trade through visits to important sites such as the Cape Coast Castle and Elmina Castle, where we will discuss the relationship between western slave traders and the African rulers that supported the transatlantic slave trade.
+On this tour we’ll explore the region’s painful legacy of slave trade through visits to important sites such as Gorée in Senegal, the largest slave trading center on the Africa coast; the Cape Coast Castle and Elmina Castle in Ghana, where we will discuss the relationship between western slave traders and the African rulers that supported the transatlantic slave trade; and we will follow the Slave Route in Benin, which covers the route that more than one million people kidnapped in Africa traversed before boarding ships to America.
 We’ll also explore many of the region’s colorful and vibrant open-air markets; learn about the history and heritage of the Ashanti Empire, whose legacies are still evident today; and spend time at the Fetish Market in Togo, a unique experience where ingredients for traditional African remedies can be found.
-These are just a few of the remarkable experiences travelers on our new small group tour of Western Africa can expect.
+These are just a few of the remarkable experiences travelers on our tour of Western Africa can expect.

 Highlights: